int128/kubelogin/README.md

 For example, if you run `kubectl --kubeconfig .kubeconfig`, it will update `.kubeconfig` and execute kubectl.

-If the current auth provider is not `oidc`, it just executes kubectl.
+If the current auth provider is not `oidc`, kubelogin just executes kubectl.

 ## Configuration